 - Obstruction of established operational goals, beyond what would be considered respectful dissent.

 Incorporating the principles of professionalism into applicable documents.
 UW Medicine units should incorporate these principles as appropriate into their policies, procedures, and practices.
 Professionalism expectations should be included in offer letters, merit evaluations and promotion criteria.
-Expectations and any available measures of professional behavior should also be specifically highlighted in annual performance reviews.
+Expectations and any available measures of professional behavior should also be specifically highlighted in annual performance reviews, as well as in documents that relate to situations where the evaluator becomes aware of acts of unprofessional behavior.

 Supervisor responsibility.
 Supervisors, including health care and research team leaders and teachers, are expected to exhibit professionalism, set clear expectations, and manage performance of their subordinates in accordance with these standards through regular communication and timely performance reviews.
+Supervisors must confront unprofessional behavior effectively and engage in conversations that may be difficult or uncomfortable.
+In these challenging situations, supervisors should draw on existing resources including their own supervisors, administrative leadership, and human resources offices.
 Supervisors are expected to respect diversity of opinions and will not retaliate against subordinates who offer their respectful, dissenting views.
 Finally, supervisors are expected to address professionalism concerns and deficiencies through routine performance evaluations, counseling, discipline, or other action as appropriate in accordance with policies and procedures within the UW, UW Medicine, affiliates and partner entities.

 For individuals covered by collective bargaining agreements, UW Medicine managers and supervisors are expected to apply this policy in a manner consistent with the principles of just cause, as well as any other applicable requirements of the labor agreements.